 How to Hyperlink within a word document:

 Free Resources for Authors

-Editorial board suggests the following resources for authors while preparing a good quality manuscript.
+The Editorial Board suggests the following resources for authors while preparing a good quality manuscript.

-It's a FREE software to help authors to write correct English for all types of technical and nontechnical content.
+It's FREE software to help authors to write correct English for all types of technical and non-technical content.
 In the free version, the author gets spelling, punctuation, and grammar error-free content.
-The premium plan gives advanced features and plagiarism check.
+The premium plan gives advanced features and plagiarism checks.